Community Heritage Orchard

 Part of the plan set out in 2021 is to develop the area beneath the trees as a wildflower meadow, encouraging beneficial insects to help control pests, and support pollinators, and reducing the need to mow.
 The stepover apples have not been successful and the difficult decision to take them out was taken by EPICH in the autumn of 2021.

-A grant was been received in 2021 from Tees Valley Nature Partnership for an interpretation panel explaining the trees making up the orchard, and the management approach.
+A grant was received in 2021 from Tees Valley Nature Partnership for an interpretation panel explaining the trees making up the orchard, and the management approach.